Hanumanth77/ts-collections/README.md

 ## Description

-The collections are implements basic functionality such as "sort", "filter", "map", "decorate", etc.
+The collections are implements basic functionality such as "find", "sort", "filter", "map", "decorate", etc.

 ## Features

 1. Full compatibility with the [Angular2](https://angular.io) iterators, therefore you can use them inside the Angular2 templates.
 2. Full compatibility with the [lodash](https://lodash.com).
-2. Full compatibility with the [ES6 iterable protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols).
+3. Full compatibility with the [ES6 iterable protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols).
+4. Partial compatibility with the JavaScript Array (find/filter methods).

 ## Installation